cctansh/FED-Assignment2/README.md

 - As a **new visitor**, I want to understand the types of jewelry offered, so that I can decide if they match my taste.
 - As a **shopper**, I want to quickly find pieces that appeal to me, so that I can minimize the time spent searching.
 - As a **returning customer**, I want to feel valued and have opportunities to receive rewards, so that I am incentivized to remain loyal to the brand.
-- As a **competitive buyer**, I want to see how my purchases stack up against others, so that I can participate in friendly competition and potentially receive bonuses.
+- As a **competitive buyer**, I want to see how my purchases stack up against others, so that I can participate in friendly competition and potentially receive prizes.

 ### Wireframes and Mockups

-You can find the Adobe XD wireframes and mockups [here](#).
+You can find the wireframes in the .
 These were integral in visualizing the customer journey and iterating on the design for optimal user experience.

 ## Features

 - **Product Catalogue** - Allows users to browse an extensive collection of jewelry and select items that appeal to them.
+Includes category filters, sorting by price, and an option to view the prices in SGD, MYR or IDR, the countries that we provide services for.
 - **Gift Wheel** - Users who spend over a certain amount can spin the wheel to win a free gift, adding an element of surprise and delight.
 - **Quiz** - Engages users with questions about our products, prices, return policy, and company information, reinforcing their knowledge and our brand's transparency.
-- **Monthly Leaderboard** - Encourages friendly competition by rewarding the top spenders each month.
+- **Monthly Leaderboard** - Encourages friendly competition and more spending by rewarding the top spenders each month.

 ## Technologies Used